 A workplace injury, such as in a manual handling claim, may cause pain and discomfort and affect your daily life.
 You could spend time in hospital and be unable to work or look after family members in your care.
 A worker may be unable to return to their usual job and could need to retrain for another type of work.

-There is not one fixed compensation award for any workplace accident claim*.
-A personal injury solicitor can only give you an idea of what is possible when you suffer due to negligence by an employer and what you can claim for its effects on you.
+There is not one fixed compensation award for any workplace accident claim.
+A personal injury solicitor can only give you an idea of what is possible when you suffer due to negligence by an employer, and what you can claim for the effects on you.

 Every compensation claim* is different.
 You may experience pain and suffering due to the manual handling injury, which could affect your ability to work, travel, and provide for your family.